En+ Group

 By using hydroelectricity to power its smelters, EN+ Group’s manufacturing process generates 80% less emissions than coal-burning manufacturers in China.
 The company has set ambitious goals for achieving net-zero emissions in the production of “green aluminum."
 The company is the world's largest independent hydropower generator.

-EN+ is led by Vladimir Alekseevich Kiryukhin.
+EN+ is led by Vladimir Kolmogorov.
 In 2020, the company reported revenues of $10.36 billion and a net income of $1.86 billion.
 It is publicly traded and listed on the London Stock Exchange.